 I believe pursuing biology is a step closer to enhancing the accessibility of healthcare for local underdeveloped areas in Indonesia.
 I especially aim to provide better education for the nourishment of mothers and their children, similar to my interaction in Kei.

+Hi Calysta:

+I think your story is captivating!
+Structurally, there’s no need for major changes.

+As a reader I would want to see a deeper connection between your initial interest in science and how you ended up becoming ‘socially conscious’ about healthcare issues.
+Your initial story is well-written, but I would like to know what it was that made you interested in the skeletal systems or science in general.
+In the end, go back to that interest to weave your story and let it flow.

+All the best!